Velotype/velotype/src/tsx-mini/readme.md

-# browser-tsx-micro
+# Velotype tsx-mini
-Micro TSX framework
+Mini TSX framework

-This is a strictly minimal TSX framework to serve as an example of how TSX rendering works.
-A full TSX framework is available in [velotype/browser-tsx-core](velotype/browser-tsx-core)
+This is a mostly minimal TSX framework to serve as an example of how TSX rendering works.
+It introduces basic classes in addition to the tsx-micro module.

-** NPM Package export is currently under testing and is not stable yet **

-## Basic properties of Velotype TSX Micro
+## Basic properties of Velotype TSX Mini

-### TSX Returns HTMLElements directly
+### Returns HTMLElements directly

 Velotype is built to be nearly native javascript and will return HTMLElements